 Steffen Rimner holds a Ph.D. in History from Harvard University (2014).
 He is currently a Postdoctoral Fellow at International Security Studies at Yale University.

-After acquiring a background in the histories of nineteenth- and twentieth-century China, Japan, European imperialism and transnational relations, he embarked on a Ph.D. in international and global history at Harvard in 2008.
-His dissertation, to be finished by May 2014, is supervised by Professors Erez Manela, Charles S. Maier and Akira Iriye.
+After an immersion in the history of nineteenth- and twentieth-century China, Japan, European imperialism and transnational relations, he specialized in international and global history.
+His dissertation was supervised by Professors Erez Manela, Charles S. Maier and Akira Iriye.

-His first book, under contract with Harvard University Press, is based on archival research in six languages and eleven countries across East Asia, Southeast Asia, Western Europe and North America.
+Under contract with Harvard University Press, his first book is based on archival research in six languages and eleven countries across East Asia, Southeast Asia, Western Europe and North America.
 It explores the social, ideological, economic and political origins of global narcotics control in transnational perspective, from protests against the Asian opium trade to the League of Nations.

-Steffen's broader research interests traverse the transnational history of Asians in the Americas, the relations between European imperial powers, international public opinion, international public health, the movements of international ideologies, the training in and practice of international law, the transition from multi-imperial to multilateral relations, the past and present of international organizations of global governance from the League of Nations to the United Nations, and of international civil society in its interaction with world politics.
+His broader interests traverse the transnational history of Asians overseas, the relations among European and Asian imperial powers, international public opinion, international public health, the movements of international ideologies, the training in and practice of international law, the transition from multi-imperial to multilateral relations, the past and present of international organizations of global governance from the League of Nations to the United Nations, and international civil society in its interaction with world politics.